curvenote/docs/content/publish/kinds.md

 ## Supporting a range of article types

 Curvenote supports several article {term}`kinds <Submission Kind>` that can be defined for any {term}`venue`.
 All Curvenote articles are built primarily for the web and are focused on providing a dynamic reading experience with hover popups, and **rich cross-referencing**.
-In addition to creating PDFs and JATS, each article kind can have varying degrees of interactivity and computational resources, depending on the needs of your research.
+In addition to creating PDFs and JATS, each submission kind can have varying degrees of interactivity and computational resources, depending on the needs of your research.

 Abstracts and Summaries
 : Designed for concise communication, **abstracts** can serve as standalone entries or be part of larger works.
 These typically contain text and static visualizations but can also include **rich cross-references** and metadata.